-Where to Get the Money to Start a Business
+How to Get Money to Start a Business

 So you've got a killer business idea and want to start a business.
-How are you going to get the start up money you need to take your new business from idea to success?
-Here are the most popular sources of business start-up money.
+How are you going to get the business start up funding you need to take your new business from idea to success?
+Here's howto get money to start a business.

 1) Your own pockets.